 All patients at Kirkburton Health Centre have a named, accountable GP who is responsible for coordinating their care.
 Your named GP will be allocated to you by the practice.
 You can still make appointments to see any GP or Nurse of your choice, not just your named GP.
 If you wish to know who your allocated GP is, then please call the practice and a member of our Reception Team will be able to advise you.
 If you have a preference and would like to request a particular doctor at the practice to be your named GP please inform one of our Reception Team.

 We keep a register of patients, who, without payment, provide help and support to a family member, friend or neighbour who cannot manage on their own due to physical or mental illness, disability, substance misuse or frailty brought on by old age.
 People who care for someone in these circumstances, without pay, are considered to be 'carers'.

-We are proud to have two Carer's Champions at our practice, Emily and Clare, who can help provide you with relevant information, resources and contact points.
+We are proud to have two Carer's Champions at our practice, Adam and Clare, who can help provide you with relevant information, resources and contact points.
 We have a dedicated notice board where up to date information is displayed in the practice.
 Please visit our Carers page for more information.

 There is good access for the disabled to all of our consultation rooms.
 A designated parking bay is adjacent to the surgery entrance and the surgery has a ramp and wide doors to allow for wheelchair access.

 Please find below an up to date map of the area covered by our practice, if you live within this area and wish to register at our practice please call or drop in and speak to one of our receptionists.
 If you live outside this area, but still wish to be registered with us, please call us to discuss.
 If the interactive map isn't appearing, click here for a photo of our practice area